-Fort Mason Center is at Buchanan St. and Marina Blvd.
-The building, a former military base and World War II point of embarkation, houses theaters, galleries and exhibits.
+Fort Mason Center For Arts & Culture is at Buchanan St. and Marina Blvd.
+The buildings, a former military base and World War II point of embarkation, houses theaters, galleries and exhibits.
 Galleries include the Museo ItaloAmericano, the Mexican Museum and SFMOMA Artists Gallery.
-Traveling exhibits include the SF Antiques Fair, Arts of the Pacific and the American Crafts Council.
+Traveling exhibits include the SF Antiques Fair and the American Crafts Council.

 One of the center's hidden highlights is a small museum operated by the Long Now Foundation, a nonprofit organization dedicated to the long-term future.
 Exhibits include a 10,000 Year Clock and the Rosetta Project, a linguistic database containing information about more than 2,300 languages.

 Theater and dance performances, wine tastings, family-oriented events, classes and workshops are presented throughout the year.

 Free.
 Fees are charged for some events.
 Parking: $2 per hour ($12 maximum Mon-Fri., $14 maximum Sat.-Sun.).

 Hours: Office open Mon.-Fri.
 9-5.
 Closed Jan.
 1, Martin Luther King Jr. Day, Presidents Day, July 4, Labor Day, Thanksgiving, day after Thanksgiving and Christmas.
 Phone ahead for performance and event schedule information.